-The main goal of the 2020 academic year was to ensure that, with the migration to emergency remote/online teaching and learning, no student would be left behind.
-We had to ensure that the quality of our teaching and learning and holistic student experience were not compromised by our use of digital platforms to mediate the teaching and learning.
-Our commitment was to remain true and faithful to the core mission and purpose of our University even as we had to rely on different modalities due to the COVID-19 pandemic.
+The main goal of the 2020 academic year was to ensure that.
+The Career Centre established an online e-guidance service for with the migration to emergency remote/online teaching and career related enquiries.
+The Centre also provided online CVlearning, no student would be left behind.
+We had to ensure writing and Job Interview Skills workshops.
+Participation by both that the quality of our teaching and learning and holistic student staff and students was exceptional. experience were not compromised by our use of digital platforms to mediate the teaching and learning.
+Our commitment was to The Wellness Leaders continued to hold weekly virtual meetings. remain true and faithful to the core mission and purpose of our Videos were posted on the Wellness Leaders Facebook page University even as we had to rely on different modalities due to to provide tips on mental wellness to students.
+The Wellness the COVID-19 pandemic.
+Leaders hosted a successful wellness week in October.
+They focused on the 5 areas of wellness i.e., Spiritual, Mental, Social, The University made it its priority to provide students with Physical and Emotional, on each day.
+Students also participated in hiking activities which promoted physical wellness.

-The University made it its priority to provide students with laptops and mobile data bundles in order to engage online teaching and learning.
+laptops and mobile data bundles in order to engage online teaching and learning.
 Printed course materials were couriered to students across the length and breadth of our country.
-Under the leadership of our Deputy Vice-Chancellor: Academic & Student Affairs and the Faculty Deans, every effort was made to reach students wherever they were.
-Individual academics reached out to our students through phone calls and social media interactions.
-The Centre for Postgraduate Studies (CPGS) played a critical in providing the necessary support to postgraduate students.
+Under The closure of the national borders made it difficult for the the leadership of our Deputy Vice-Chancellor: Academic & University to provide adequate support for international Student Affairs and the Faculty Deans, every effort was made students who were outside the borders of South Africa.
+These to reach students wherever they were.
+Individual academics students could however access learning materials placed on reached out to our students through phone calls and social media our Learning Management System, RUConnected.
+All material interactions.
+The Centre for Postgraduate Studies (CPGS) played placed on the Rhodes University domain was zero-rated by the a critical role in providing the necessary support to postgraduate Mobile Service Providers.
+This made it easier for students to access such learning materials. students.